 Finding Heroin Treatment Outside of Ohio

-It may seem overwhelming to consider traveling a great distance while also trying to deal with an addiction, yet out-of-state addiction treatment has incredible benefits.
-It is also possible to make out-of-state treatment affordable.
-Considering the incredible expense of opiate and opioid addiction, rehab treatment is truly a very cost-effective, life-saving investment in living a healthy life.
+It may seem overwhelming to consider traveling a great distance to get help for addiction, but out-of-state addiction treatment has many benefits.
+Considering the incredible expense of opiate and opioid addiction, rehab treatment is truly a very cost-effective, life-saving investment no matter how far away.

 The benefits of traveling for treatment include the following:

-- Escape Temptation and Negative Influences: Treatment that is far from home is also far from places that trigger a desire to use, dealers and acquaintances who use, doctors who may prescribe opioids, and stressors that seem difficult to escape without using.
-In addiction recovery, they call this getting away from “people, places, and things” that can cause relapse.
+- Escape Negative Influences: Treatment that is far from home is also far from places that trigger a desire to use.
+Dealers and acquaintances who use, doctors who may prescribe opioids, and stressors that seem difficult to escape without using are all potential relapse triggers.

-- Focus Completely on Healing: Treatment in an entirely new environment allows for greater healing and brings the focus fully to addiction recovery and nothing else.
+- Focus Completely on Healing: Treatment in an entirely new environment brings the focus fully to addiction recovery.
 With a reputable and licensed rehab program, individuals are able to gain confidence and new skills in getting sober and staying sober.
 By focusing completely on recovery and treatment, the individual is able to heal from past traumas, get back into stable physical health, and treat any co-occurring physical or mental health conditions.

-- Get a Change of Scenery: It only makes sense to change locations when it seems that addiction and loss are all around.
-Reminders of loss and sadness are more difficult to overcome when they continually occur.
+- Discover a Change of Scenery: It only makes sense to change locations when it seems that addiction and loss are all around.
+Reminders of loss and sadness are difficult to overcome when they happen continually.
 Engaging in and living in a more positive environment can lead to more hopeful thinking.

-- Confidentiality: It can feel awkward to enter treatment and run into people you knew from everyday life.
-Many people feel more comfortable in a treatment program with the knowledge that they are not likely to run into or see old coworkers, friends of family, or local community members.
-Addiction is absolutely nothing to be ashamed of, but sometimes it simply feels safer and more comfortable to engage in the initial stages of healing in the privacy of a treatment center that is away from home.
+- Confidentiality: Entering treatment and running into people you or a loved one knew from everyday life can be awkward.
+Many people are more comfortable in the knowledge that they are not likely to run into or see old coworkers, friends of family or local community members.
+Addiction is absolutely nothing to be ashamed of, but sometimes it feels safer to engage in the initial stages of healing in the privacy of a treatment center that is away from home.

 If you or a person you care about struggles with an opiate addiction, we can help.
 We offer a completely confidential, toll-free helpline that is staffed by our experienced addiction recovery professionals.
 We would be happy to answer any questions you have about out-of-state treatment or ways you can help yourself or a loved one.
 Call us today to learn more.